WhiskeySockets/Baileys/README.md

 }
 ```

-**Note:** WhatsApp automatically removes old media from their servers, and so for the device to access said media -- a re-upload is required by another device that has the media.
+**Note:** WhatsApp automatically removes old media from their servers.
+For the device to access said media -- a re-upload is required by another device that has it.
 This can be accomplished using:
 ``` ts
 const updatedMediaMsg = await sock.updateMediaMessage(msg)
 ```